 One of the results of the Code was that many of the smaller independent publishers went out of business.
 DC was one of the few companies to survive mostly unscathed with their stable of tame superhero books.
 Marvel, then called Atlas, barely survived and the only remnant of the house that brought forth the most graphic horror comics, EC, was MAD magazine.
 The late 50s and early 60s brought us many of the most iconic DC heroes.
 The Flash, The Green Lantern and The Martian Manhunter showed up, forming the Justice League along with veterans Wonder Woman and Aquaman.

 The superhero genre was back, and it was back in a big way.
 In 1961, Jack Kirby joined Stan Lee and began publishing Marvel’s new brand of Super Hero starting with the Fantastic Four.
 The Marvel Age of comics was underway.
 The Fantastic Four was followed by the Hulk and Spider-Man a year later.
+Part II - Comics meet the 70s and beyond.

 Cross Posted on Big Hollywood